(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

-Costa Rica Animal Care Volunteer
+Animal Care Volunteer Program in Costa Rica

 Costa Rica, a true paradise, offers a diverse landscape that transitions from cool highlands and rolling mountains to steamy jungles and two stunning coastlines.
 Just a few hours' drive allows you to immerse yourself in a variety of activities – whether it's surfing, hiking, ziplining, rafting, or exploring to your heart's content.
 The country's rich natural beauty provides an array of experiences for every adventurer.

-Sadly, in Costa Rica animals often lack the status of family members, and there's a limited culture of animal rights.
+Sadly, in Costa Rica, animals often lack the status of family members, and there's a limited culture of animal rights.
 The region faces challenges of insufficient education and awareness regarding animals and their specific needs.
 Small groups of abandoned dogs and cats, suffering from hunger, abuse, and health issues, can be commonly found on side streets.
 The absence of spaying and neutering contributes to rapid breeding.
 Additionally, exotic species are sometimes illegally kept as pets, and farm animals may face neglect due to poverty and limited resources.
 Access to proper veterinary training and care is not always readily available.

 IFRE Volunteers offers you the opportunity to collaborate with grassroots organizations dedicated to saving and rehabilitating a diverse range of animals.
-This project focus on providing medical care, education, and various services to protect innocent animals.
+This project focuses on providing medical care, education, and various services to protect innocent animals.
 They work towards finding loving homes for pets, rehabilitating wild animals for eventual release into their natural habitat, and advocating for the proper care of farm animals in safe pastures.
 In Costa Rica, volunteer placements are available at specialized facilities, including dog and cat shelters, as well as horse care and rehabilitation centers.

 Take a minute to complete the form and we will be in touch.

-Volunteer Responsibilities & Impact
+Volunteer Responsibilities and Impact

-Volunteers are typically assigned to work in either a local family-run dog and cat shelter, which houses approximately dogs and cats and relies on minimal government funding, or they assist in caring for horses used in Equine Assisted Therapy.
+Animal conservation volunteers in Costa Rica are typically assigned to work in either a local family-run dog and cat shelter, which houses approximately dogs and cats and relies on minimal government funding, or they assist in caring for horses used in Equine Assisted Therapy.
 This therapeutic approach with horses aims to help individuals overcome physical, emotional, and psychological challenges.

 As a volunteer, your involvement spans a variety of tasks, including assisting with veterinary care, cleaning cages, grooming, basic obedience training, and engaging in play with the animals.
 You may also contribute to spay/neuter programs, participate in educational outreach initiatives, and assist in organizing fundraising events.
 The success of all animal care projects relies heavily on the dedication of volunteers who share a genuine love for animals!